 An Area of Effect, or AoE, describes an attack that may hit multiple targets during your combat round.
 An AoE comes in three required phases with distinct rules for each phase, they are Charge, Attack, and Recovery.

 Charge – In order to employ an AoE, a character must first spend their turn charging it.
 This is the first phase of an AoE.
 During a charge, a character may speak, or move (but not to attempt to escape combat), they can take no other action or their charge is immediately canceled.
 A character remains in the Charge phase until the successful employment of their AoE or they are interrupted.
 An Interrupt is defined as any successful hit against a character that is charging.
 An interrupt does not necessarily require damage to be dealt, but any successful ‘roll against’ will interrupt a charge.
 Once a Charge has been interrupted, a player may take any action on their next turn, or start again with a Charge for their AoE.

 Attack – Attack with the AoE begins on a player’s turn immediately after their successful Charge turn.
 During Attack, the combatant will choose up to three different targets.
 These targets are selected before any rolls will be completed and announced at the end of the post.
 Then, they will perform an attack roll on the EoC Dice HUD for each of these targets.
 A success will remove 1 HP from the target it hit, and failures will not remove any HP.

 Recovery – The Recovery phase of an AoE is far more lenient than the Charge phase.
-During a Recovery a character may move, speak, or attempt to escape combat.
-They cannot attack until their next turn.
+During a Recovery a character may move, speak, attack, or attempt to escape combat.
 A character remains in a Recovery phase from the end of their Attack round through the next full round of combat.

 • NPCs Cannot be ignored – They are there for a reason, and should be acknowledge by your character.